SW4008 - Social Context for Social Work (2018/19)

 The module aims are to:

-- introduce students to theories, contexts and policies within the social sciences.
+• Introduce students to theories, contexts and policies within the social sciences and social work;

-- examine the rationale for using social science knowledge as evidence to inform social work practice
+• Examine the rationale for using social science knowledge as evidence to inform professional practice in a range of professional contexts;

-• Investigating social issues: an introduction to social science research and evidence informed practice
+Investigating social issues: an introduction to social science research and evidence informed practice LO1

-• Sociological and social policy perspectives on equality, diversity, inclusion and anti-discriminatory and anti-oppressive practice
+Sociological and social policy perspectives on equality, diversity, inclusion and anti-discriminatory and anti-oppressive practice.
+LO2

-Students’ learning will be developed through their engagement with a range of teaching and learning methods including lectures, seminars, small group learning, case-study analysis, personal reflection and reflective writing, inter-active workshops: collaborative problem-based learning, Weblearn, video materials & other online educational content
+Students’ learning will be developed through their engagement with a range of teaching and learning methods including lectures, seminars, small group learning, case-study analysis.
+Independent study will include personal reflection and reflective writing, inter-active workshops: collaborative problem-based learning, Weblearn, video materials & other online educational content.

 On successful completion of this module students will be able to:

-- Explain how social theories inform social work practice
+1. Explain how sociological theories inform social work practice

-- Discuss social welfare policy, its evolution, implementation and impact on people, professions and interagency working
+2. Discuss social welfare policy, its evolution, implementation and impact on people, professions and interagency working.

-- Practise oral and written communication skills and inter-personal skills including giving, receiving and acting on constructive feedback
+3. Practice oral and written communication skills and inter-personal skills including giving, receiving and acting on constructive feedback.

 Cunningham, J. and Cunningham, S. (2012) Social Policy and Social Work: An Introduction.
 Exeter: Learning Matters / Sage.